-And along with the four nieces and three nephews, Liam has two very supportive sisters-in-law, one of whom—Chris' wife, Elsa—pointedly said that she felt her brother-in-law deserved "much better" following his breakup with Miley.
+And along with the four nieces and two nephews, Liam has two very supportive sisters-in-law, one of whom—Chris' wife, Elsa—pointedly said that she felt her brother-in-law deserved "much better" following his breakup with Miley.

 "You always find support in your family, and he's joined at the hip with his brother, who has been there to give all the strength he needed," Elsa told reporters (translated from Spanish) at an event for lingerie brand Women's Secret.

 Liam "needed to get out of town and away from it all to be able to get some perspective," an insider told E!
-News last summer about Liam's decision to be in Australia as the breakup story unfolded.
+News about Liam's decision to be in Australia as the breakup story unfolded.
 "He is with the people he loves and just taking each day as it comes.
 Everyone has been very supportive and trying to take his mind off of things.
 He's not in a rush to figure out where to go next."